 1) Log in to your GreenGeeks Account Manager and go to your cPanel Account by clicking the “cPanel Login” button in the “Quick Server Login” section.

-4) To make changes simply click on the grey text, once the desired settings are placed click “Apply” followed by “Save” when you have completed all of your modifications.
+4) To make changes simply click the grey text, enter or select the setting change, and click the “Apply” button.
+Click “Save” when you have completed all of your modifications.

-To view if your changes have taken place, you can create a phpinfo.php file.
-Add the following line of code to the blank file:
+You can check to ensure that your changes have taken place by creating a phpinfo.php file.
+Add the following line of code to a blank text file:

 <? phpinfo(); ?>